 Summer, otherwise known as psychological thriller season, might be winding down, but that doesn't mean that you need to part ways with the gripping genre.
 Since we can't wait to cozy up with a hair-raising read in one hand and a generous glass of red wine in the other this fall, we're compiling a list of the most anticipated thriller books of the year to add to our to-read pile this season.
-Fortunately for fans of the genre, the best psychological thriller books of 2018 are so good that the pages practically turn themselves.
+Fortunately for fans of the genre, the best psychological thrillers of 2018 are so good that the pages practically turn themselves.

 Ranging from an unputdownable novel about the search for a missing child to a twisted Moroccan-set tale of female friendship gone awry, here are 13 page-turning psychological thrillers Gillian Flynn fans will tear through this season.
 Trust us—no need to grab a bookmark, you won't put these thrillers down until you've turned the last page.
 Ready to stay up all night reading?
 Keep scrolling for the riveting, hair-raising, blood-tingling reads that'll cause you to lose sleep.